Inter-professional Studies Courses 2013-2014

 Student Policy Fellows Seminar

 Interdisciplinary seminar and concurrent legislative placement focuses on policy development, advocacy, and leadership skills.
 Special emphasis placed on policy issues affecting children and families.
 Open to junior and senior undergraduate students and graduate students.
-Sixteen hours of placement weekly is required.
+Students choose between three options: sixteen hour weekly placement to earn four undergraduate credits or three graduate credits or eight hour weekly placement to earn two credits.
 Students must apply and be selected prior to enrolling.

 Describes the goals and services of public and private child welfare organizations.
 Students examine the roles and responsibilities of social workers in these organizations.
 Relevant legal, ethical and policy issues are discussed.
 Open to sophomores, juniors and seniors.

 Provides opportunity to learn theory and techniques of crisis intervention.
 Topics include concepts of crisis, dynamics of selected crisis situations and methods of intervention.
 Open to juniors and seniors.

 Helping Children Cope with Stress

 Presents theory, research, and clinical evidence concerning the effects of stress on children's coping patterns and development.
 Stressors ranging from normal family life cycle transitions to the threat of separation and loss through divorce, illness, or death, to the chronic stress of poverty are addressed.
 Explores concepts of vulnerability and resilience and practical methods for helping children increase their competence in mastering stress.

 Welcoming LGBT families in Education and Human Services